algorandfoundation/algokit-utils-ts/docs/capabilities/app-client.md

 })
 ```

-You can also get the funding call as a params object via `app.params.fundAppAccount(params)`.
+You can also get the funding call as a params object via `appClient.params.fundAppAccount(params)`.

 ## Reading state